makise-homura/rumia/README.md

     * `temp_alert`: Alerting temperature value.
 Temperatures lower that that are shown in gray, higher (but below critical) are shown in yellow.
-Has no effect if `temp_enabled` is missing.
+Has no effect if `temp_enabled` or `temp_nodes` is missing.
 Usually it is a symlink to `../../templates.d/temp_alert.*` file which contains the desired temperature.

     * `temp_crit`: As above, but a critical temperature value.
 Temperatures higher that that are shown in red.
-Has no effect if `temp_enabled` is missing.
+Has no effect if `temp_enabled` or `temp_nodes` is missing.
 Usually it is a symlink to `../../templates.d/temp_crit.*` file which contains the desired temperature.

     * `require`: A list of binaries (one for a line) which is to be checked for existence on the host where RUMIA is running when a certain computer